Do you love rolling a joint or filling a bowl, lighting up, and getting super high from smoking marijuana?

 The recent deaths of two marijuana grower friends, along with the death of legendary cannabis seed breeder Subcool, prompted this warning about the hazards of combusting marijuana.

 Subcool died early in 2020 just before COVID hit, in part due to respiratory diseases.
-Sub smoked a half ounce or more of cannabis per day in the early years of his cannabis seeds career and developed emphysema and other symptoms of Chronic Obstructive Pulmonary Disease (COPD).
+He smoked a half ounce or more of cannabis per day in the early years of his cannabis seeds career and developed emphysema and other symptoms of Chronic Obstructive Pulmonary Disease (COPD).

-Benzene is one of the major poisons you inhale when you combust cannabis.
 This dangerous chemical is already excessively present in our environment from combusted fossil fuels, fire smoke, gasoline stations, industrial pollution, lubricants, rubber, pesticides, detergents, dyes, and many other common items.

 Land, air, and water are often polluted with benzene.